 The radio frequency measurements are performed at the waveguide output of the transceiver with dismounted connection toward the antenna system.
 The antenna shall be replaced by a dummy load.

-A WR-284/WG10/R32 waveguide as defined in IEC 60153-2 [i.6] shall be used to connect the transceiver output.
+A WR-284/WG10/R32 waveguide shall be used to connect the transceiver output.

 The test set-up for measurement of the operation frequency, transmit power, B-40, B-20and out-of-band emissions shown in figure C.1 shall be applied.